East Gippsland

-History
+Geography

 The Shire of East Gippsland, also called Far East Gippsland, covers two-thirds (66%) of East Gippsland's area and holds half (50%) of its population.
 The Shire of East Gippsland is confusingly also referred to simply as East Gippsland.
 It excludes the Shire of Wellington (Central Gippsland).
 This article (currently) refers mainly to "Far East Gippsland".

 East Gippsland's major towns include, from west to east, Bairnsdale (the largest town and administrative centre), Paynesville, Lakes Entrance, Orbost and Mallacoota.
 Smaller, but significant, towns in the more mountainous northern areas include Ensay, Swifts Creek, Omeo, and Buchan.

+Catchment area

 East Gippsland extends from the western watershed of the Mitchell and Thomson River catchments east and north to the New South Wales border.
 Rugged terrain makes farming difficult, even with fertilisers.
+The major river basins of the Mitchell, Tambo and Nicholson drain into the Gippsland Lakes, which in turn empty into the sea through an artificially maintained opening at Lakes Entrance.